maiertech/website/src/routes/posts/how-to-use-github-cli-to-configure-ssh-authentication-to-github/index.md

 ## SSH key generation and uploading

 If you do not have GitHub CLI installed, you can do so with `brew install gh`.
 Run `gh auth login` and answer the prompts.
-Choose SSH as preferred protocol.
+Choose SSH as the preferred protocol.
 You do not need to enter a password for the generated SSH key.
 Just hit ↵.
 You can revoke SSH keys uploaded to GitHub at any time if you think that it has been compromised.

 ```bash
 $ gh auth login